nuejs/nue/packages/nuejs.org/docs/model.md

 ### Event sourcing
 Typically, web apps fetch data on demand via REST or GraphQL, but event sourcing flips this: it loads all relevant data into memory upfront, treating it as a sequence of immutable events.
-Combined with Rust and WebAssembly, this makes operations like searches and filters instant—no server roundtrips after the initial load.
+Combined with Rust and WebAssembly, this makes operations like searches and filters instant — no server roundtrips after the initial load.
 Our demo (mpa.nuejs.org) shows this with 10,000+ records, cached immutably via HTTP, enabling real-time responsiveness.

 This pattern shines in SPAs like:
 - **CRM**: Rebuild customer profiles from interaction events.